 Joseph graduated summa cum laude with a B.A. in Political Science from The George Washington University in 2018.
-In June, 2019, he completed an exclusive fellowship with the Hertog Foundation, where he particpated in their "Nuclear Strategy and World Order" program.
-He now works as an analyst covering dark money, campaign finance, economics and business news for MRC Business.
+In June, 2019, he completed an exclusive fellowship with the Hertog Foundation, where he participated in their "Nuclear Strategy and World Order" program.
+He now works as a research analyst covering dark money, campaign finance, economics and business news for MRC Business.
 His work has been featured on Drudge Report, Breitbart, Life News and The Mark Levin Show.
 Follow Joseph on Twitter: @JV3MRC

 Latest from Joseph Vazquez

 How does the former Republican National Committee Chairman turned MSNBC political analyst handle his money?
 By giving to a top Democrat Senate candidate.

 Ardent Never-Trumper Bill Kristol is hedging his bets by contributing cash to all three GOP primary challengers to President Donald Trump.

 The latest voice warning about the cost should Sen. Elizabeth Warren (D-MA) win the White House in 2020 is billionaire investor Paul Tudor Jones.
 Jones predicted that if Warren were to clinch the 2020 election, “the S&P 500 would plunge 25%,” CNBC reported Nov.
 5. He also predicted that if President Donald Trump were to win reelection, the S&P would see “another 15% upside for the market.”
 This prediction came one day after the stock market hit another record high, according to Forbes Nov.
 4.

 CNN commentator Ana Navarro who calls herself a "Republican strategist" personally contributed to 2020 Democratic Party primary presidential candidate Sen. Kamala Harris (D-CA).
 It may be about time for the liberal media to quit referring to her as a “Republican strategist.”